-When the engine is cool, add a 50/50 mixture of engine coolant and water to the engine coolant recovery reservoir-DO NOT ADD DIRECTLY TO THE RADIATOR.
+When the engine is cool, add a 50/50 mixture of engine coolant and water to the engine coolant reservoir-DO NOT ADD DIRECTLY TO THE RADIATOR.
 Add straight water only in an emergency, but you should replace it with a 50/50 mixture of coolant and distilled water as soon as possible.

-Check the coolant level in the coolant recovery reservoir the next few times you drive the vehicle.
+Check the coolant level in the coolant reservoir the next few times you drive the vehicle.
 If necessary, add enough of a 50/50 mixture of coolant and water to bring the liquid level to the fill line on the reservoir.

-Never remove the coolant recovery cap while the engine is running or hot.
+Never remove the coolant reservoir cap while the engine is running or hot.

-If you must remove the coolant recovery cap, follow these steps to avoid personal injury:
+If you must remove the coolant reservoir cap, follow these steps to avoid personal injury:

-1. Before you remove the cap, turn the engine off and let it cool.
+- 1. Before you remove the cap, turn the engine off and let it cool. - 2.
+When the engine is cool, wrap a thick cloth around the cap.
+Slowly turn cap counterclockwise until pressure begins to release.

-- 2. When the engine is cool, wrap a thick cloth around the cap.
-Slowly turn cap counterclockwise. - 3.
-Step back while the pressure releases. - 4.
-When you are sure that all the pressure has been released, turn it counterclockwise and remove it.
+- 3. Step back while the pressure releases. - 4.
+When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap.